Seatangled: Ireland, Literature and the Coast

 Research Theme: Creative Arts Practice, Identities in Transformation, Making Ireland

-Event Type: Alumni, Arts and Culture, Classes, Conferences, Courses, Special events
+Event Category: Alumni, Arts and Culture, Classes, Conferences, Courses, Special events

 Type of Event: One-time event